 Model-dependent security IDs may or may not be human readable, and have a model-dependent syntax.
-Examples include community names, user names, and parties.
+Examples include community names, and user names.

 The transformation of model-dependent security IDs into securityNames and vice versa is the responsibility of the relevant Security Model.